Irish PM condemns 'sinister' intimidation as EU pulls Northern Irish port staff

 LOYALIST ANGER

-A senior member of the Democratic Unionist Party (DUP), the region’s largest unionist party which has been calling on London to seek to remove the new trade barriers, appealed for calm, and partly blamed the European Union for acting “crassly” to try to prevent vaccine exports through the Irish border.
+A senior member of the Democratic Unionist Party (DUP), the region’s largest unionist party which has been calling on London to seek to remove the new trade barriers, appealed for calm, and partly blamed the EU for acting “crassly” in trying to prevent vaccine exports through the Irish border.

-A “blunder” by EU officials in briefly invoking and abruptly reversing emergency powers in the Northern Ireland protocol during a showdown with Britain over COVID-19 vaccines in recent days has further angered unionists.
+A “blunder” by EU officials in briefly invoking and abruptly reversing emergency powers in the protocol during a showdown with Britain over COVID-19 vaccines has further angered unionists.

 The British-run region remains deeply divided along sectarian lines even after the 1998 peace deal, with Catholic nationalists aspiring to unification with Ireland and Protestant unionists wanting to remain part of the UK.

-Three members of the non-sectarian Alliance party posted photographs on Twitter of similar graffiti.
+Members of the DUP and non-sectarian Alliance party reported that their constituency offices had been defaced with similar graffiti.
 One read “RIP GFA,” a reference to the Good Friday Agreement.

 “You shouldn’t threaten people but something has to be done,” said William Beggs, a Larne resident out walking his dog around the overwhelmingly Protestant town where some celebrate their identity and loyalty to the British crown by painting road edgings in the red, white and blue of the British flag.